-When was the last time you did a leg workout without at least one variation of squats?
+When was the last time you did a leg workout without at least one squat variation?
 Maybe never.
-Chances are, this lower-body exercise is a central part of your weekly workout routine, especially if you're a fan of strength training.
+Chances are, this lower-body exercise is a central part of your workout routine, especially if you're a fan of strength training.

-How to Perform a Squat With Proper Form
+How to Perform a Squat With Good Form

 - Stand with your feet hip-width apart.
 Turn your feet to point out to the side just slightly.